-Dr. Deborah Baldini serves as the Associate Dean for the College of Arts and Sciences and as the Associate Dean for the College of Fine Arts and Communication, Division of Continuing Education.
-She provides leadership for the Advanced Credit Program, the Center for Entrepreneurship and Economic Education, the Foreign Language Connection, the Gateway Writing Project, the Next Chapter Book Club, and the Continuing Education programming for the departments within both Colleges.
+Dr. Deborah Baldini serves as the Associate Dean for the College of Arts and Sciences and as the Associate Dean for the College of Fine Arts and Communication, School of Professional & Continuing Studies.
+She provides leadership for the Advanced Credit Program, the Center for Entrepreneurship and Economic Education, the Foreign Language Connection, the Gateway Writing Project, the Next Chapter Book Club, and the continuing education programming for the departments within both Colleges.

 A member of the Department of Foreign Languages and Literatures, Dr. Baldini has taught Spanish at UMSL since 1980.
 She has published software for college-level Spanish, has served as a reviewer of college-level Spanish textbooks and multimedia projects, and has served as a consultant to high schools, community colleges, and universities.
 Dr. Baldini is a member of the Board of Program Reviewers for the National Council for the Accreditation of Teacher Education (NCATE), is a member of the National Screening Committee for the U.S. Student Fulbright Program, and is the Chair of the Liberal Learning Community of Practice for the University Continuing Education Association.
 She has presented papers at numerous state and national conferences and is a member of the American Council on the Teaching of Foreign Languages, the American Translators Association, the Foreign Language Teachers Association, the University Continuing Education Association, and the American Council on Education Missouri Network for Women in Higher Education.